faizan1295/KNIMERobotFW/README.md

 The automated test case follows the manual steps described above.
 It uses the Robot Framework with SeleniumLibrary to interact with the web page.

+## Test Details
+The tests are designed to perform the following:

+Create a Space(public/private): Verify that a new space can be created.
+Delete the Space: Verify that the created space can be deleted.
 ### Test Cases

 - **LoginTest**: Logs in to the KNIME Hub.